megazina/eks-splunk-otel/README.md

 kubectl get pods -A
 ```

-> Info note: What pods do I see? (agent, clusterReceiver)
+> :bulb: Info note: What pods do I see? (agent, clusterReceiver)
 > [Splunk OpenTelemetry Collector for Kubernetes](https://github.com/signalfx/splunk-otel-collector-chart) has the following components and applications:
-> - Splunk OpenTelemetry Collector Agent (agent) to fetch logs, metrics, and traces from a Kubernetes cluster (deployed as a Kubernetes DaemonSet)
+> - Splunk OpenTelemetry Collector Agent (_agent_) to fetch logs, metrics, and traces from a Kubernetes cluster (deployed as a Kubernetes _DaemonSet_)
-> - Splunk OpenTelemetry Collector Cluster Receiver (clusterReceiver) to fetch metrics from a Kubernetes API (deployed as a Kubernetes 1-replica Deployment)
+> - Splunk OpenTelemetry Collector Cluster Receiver (_clusterReceiver_) to fetch metrics from a Kubernetes API (deployed as a Kubernetes 1-replica _Deployment_)
->> - Optional, not used in this lab Splunk OpenTelemetry Collector Gateway (gateway) to forward data through it to reduce load on Kubernetes API and apply additional processing (deployed as a Kubernetes Deployment)
+>> - Optional, not used in this lab Splunk OpenTelemetry Collector Gateway (gateway) to forward data through it to reduce load on Kubernetes API and apply additional processing (deployed as a Kubernetes _Deployment_)
 >